jjauzion/ws-backend/README.md

  The database will be boostrapped with default users.
 - Clone the backend repository: `git clone https://github.com/jjauzion/ws-backend`
 - Open the repo: `cd ws-backend`
-- Create the `.env` file.
-For a dev environment use this:
+- Create the `.env` file in the project root folder.
+  For a dev environment running in localhost, use this:
 ```dotenv
 WS_ES_HOST=http://localhost
 WS_ES_PORT=9200